 Puiyee is responsible for the film programme and projects at Objectifs.
 She has managed film events such as the Singapore Short Film Awards, cINE65 Short Film Competition and the Fly By Night Video Challenge.
 She is also the Programme Manager (Short Films) for the 2014 to 2017 Singapore International Film Festival.
 An occasional zine artist, Puiyee has taken part in the 2013 Tokyo Art Book Fair and Print Lab: Art and Design publication exhibition under Grey Projects.
 Puiyee graduated with a diploma in Arts Management from Lasalle College of the Arts.

 Ryan manages the educational programmes and projects at Objectifs.
 Ryan has led Objectifs outreach collaborations, such as Picture My World (working with participants recovering from mental illness to use photography as visual therapy) and Singapore Street Scenes with the People’s Association.
 He previously worked in marketing and arts administration at The Arts House and The Substation where he gained experience in venue management and working with corporate clients.
 Ryan holds a Masters in Guidance & Counselling from James Cook University.
 He is a trained counsellor who has also conducted therapy sessions with children to help them express their emotional needs using creative methods.

-Chelsea manages marketing and partnerships at Objectifs.
-A communications professional with a focus on the arts and nonprofit sectors, her experience ranges from managing media relations to conceiving marketing strategy.
+Chelsea manages projects at Objectifs, including programming for Stories That Matter, Objectifs’ annual documentary programme, and running its artist residency programme.
+She also leads communications and marketing for the centre.
 Most recently, she was the Marketing Manager at The Substation from 2012 to 2015, where she managed its communications and marketing, and edited its quarterly publication, ISSUE.
 Chelsea graduated from the University of Western Australia with a B.A.(Hons) in Literature and Political Science.